hoanhan101/open-rec/README.md

 ## Flow

-- Save the results of training sessions to disk or database (mongodb).
+- Save the results of training sessions to disk.
-- Use these to build a Netflix-like interface (need to auto find movies' covers somehow)
+- Use these to build a Netflix-like interface (need to auto find movies' covers somehow).

 ## APIs